rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Two overlapping subdomains and their intersections.
 In this situation we have *SubD1.intersections[SubD2.subdomain]=[id4,id5]* and *SubD1.mirrorIntersections[SubD2.subdomain]=[id1]*, with *SubD1* and *SubD2* instances of :yref:`Subdomain`.

+.. _sect_mpi_implementation:

 Implementation
 ---------------

-For demonstrating the steps in the implemented parallel algorithm let us conider the example script :ysrc:`examples/mpi/testMPI_2D.py`.
-Executing this script (interactive or passive mode) with three MPI processes generates the following scene as shown in `fig-scene`_.
+For demonstrating the main internal steps in the implemented parallel algorithm let us conider the example script :ysrc:`examples/mpi/testMPI_2D.py`.
+Executing this script (interactive or passive mode) with three MPI processes generates the scene as shown in `fig-scene`_ and execute :yref:`mpirun<yade.mpy.mpirun>`.
+That function will trigger the steps described hereafter.

 .. _fig-scene:
 .. figure:: fig/schema0.*